figaf/cpi-gradle-plugin/README.md

 ├── build.gradle
 └── gradle.properties
 ```
-NOTE: If you have old project structure then set `false` value to doSeparateByTypes property to continue use old structure.
+NOTE: If you have old project structure then set `false` value to useSeparateFolderForEachArtifactType property to continue use old structure.
 If you want to use new structure follow these steps, new structure allows processing artifacts with different types and the same names.
-1) Set `true` value to doSeparateByTypes property.
+1) Set `true` value to useSeparateFolderForEachArtifactType property.
 2) Move move-artifacts script from scripts_of_updating_repository folder to project folder and run it.
 3) Compile UpdateSettingsGradle.java and run it with one argument - absolute path to settings.gradle file.